miekg/dreck/README.md

 The command will be run under the user `nobody`, but this can be overriden in the configuration.

+The command executed can not be a script, it must be a real executable.

 All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for a pull request that parameter will be `pull/NUMBER`.
 If the command is run for a pull request dreck